-This City and Guilds training course is designed to give you an in depth knowledge of the CE marking process.
+This ST&L training course, accredited by City & Guilds, is designed to give you an in depth knowledge of the CE marking process.
 Throughout this course there will be plenty of practical examples and lots of pictorial references to real life situations in order to clarify and expand your knowledge base of this subject.

 We will discuss and evaluate actual examples taken from the Directive and explain them in simple terms in order for you to be able to offer practical and realistic solutions when designing or modifying your machinery.